andyc2313/PyQt5-Image-Processing-GUI/README.md

 - 🌊 **Wavelet Fusion **
   Merge two images using Haar wavelet-based image fusion techniques.

-- 🎨 **Basic Enhancement**
+- 🎨 **Regional_Segmentation**
-  Brightness/contrast adjustments and grayscale conversion.
+  Segment specific regions of the image for focused processing and analysis.

 - 💾 **Save Processed Images**
   Export the edited image with a single click.